bsilverthorn/diffusion-grid-app/README.md

 It visualizes "paths not taken" during the denoising process.

 It's a toy because it was built for playing around and building a bit of intuition.
-It's not a tool for research or image discovery.
+It's not a tool for research or prompt development.

 Explanation
 -----------